 1. Kneel onto all fours, preserving your palms and knees shoulder-width apart.

-2. Your hips should be at a 90 diploma perspective along with your shoulders directly above your fingers, and you’re hips directly above your knees.
+2. Your hips should be at a 90-degree perspective, with your shoulders directly above your fingers and your hips directly above your knees.

 3. Slowly flow your hips back to get your buttocks on your heels.